curateteaching/digitalpedagogy/keywords/network.md

 * Artifact Type: collaborative project
 * Source URL: http://www.youtube.com/virtuallyconnecting and http://www.virtuallyconnecting.org
 * Artifact Permissions: CC-BY-NC-ND for videos see https://virtuallyconnecting.org/reuse/
-* Copy of the Artifact if possible (not possible really)
 * Creator and Affiliation: Rebecca J. Hogue, University of Ottawa and Maha Bali, American University in Cairo